Save up to 25%… Shop Our Birthday Sale Now!

 Analytical data courtesy of Nammex™

-Knowing the beta-glucan content is necessary when choosing a mushroom supplement.
-Since most of a mushroom's health benefits come from their beta-glucan content, it would be ideal for mushroom supplements to be made from only the mushroom (fruiting body).
+Since most of a mushroom's health benefits come from its beta-glucan content, it would be ideal for mushroom supplements to be made from only the mushroom (fruiting body).

 mushroom supplement beta-glucans